MicrosoftDocs/architecture-center/docs/solution-ideas/articles/partitioning-in-event-hubs-and-kafka.md

 - The slowest consumer determines the consumption throughput.
 However, sometimes no information is available about downstream consumer applications.
 In this case, estimate the throughput by starting with one partition as a baseline.
 (Use this setup only in testing environments, not in production systems).
 Event Hubs with Standard tier pricing and one partition should produce throughput between 1 MBps and 20 MBps.

 - Consumers can consume events from an ingestion pipeline at a high rate only if producers send events at a comparable rate.
-To determine the total required capacity of the ingestion pipeline, it's therefore important to measure the producer's throughput, not just the consumer's.
+To determine the total required capacity of the ingestion pipeline, measure the producer's throughput, not just the consumer's.

 ### Distribute events to partitions

 Another aspect of the partitioning strategy is the assignment policy.
-An event that arrives at a processing service goes to a partition.
+An event that arrives at an ingestion service goes to a partition.
 The assignment policy determines that partition.

 Each event stores its content in its *value*.
 Besides the value, each event also contains a *key*, as the following diagram shows: